ahrarmonsur/euler/README.md

 This is my progress through the Project Euler problems.

-I have undertaken the additional challenge to attempt each solution in as pythonic manner as I can (within reason).
+I have undertaken the additional challenge to attempt each solution as pythonically as I can (within reason).
 ᕙ(⇀‸↼‶)ᕗ